ferrannadeu/IgCaller/README.md

 ### Download

-Download and uncompress the ZIP file OR clone the IgCaller repository:
+Download and uncompress the ZIP file or clone the IgCaller repository:

 ```
 git clone https://github.com/ferrannadeu/IgCaller